libpd/libpd/README.md

     cd python
     make

 See the sample programs in `samples/python`.

+### pyaudio

-Note, some samples require the "pyaudio" Portaudio library.
+Some samples require the "pyaudio" Portaudio library.

+If you install pyaudio with `pip`, you will need to install Portaudio first.
+On macOS, for example, you can install it with Homebrew:

+    brew install portaudio

 Building with CMake
 -------------------